KJYoung/DockerFilesForCryoET/README.md

         2. Reboot your local machine.
         3. Use -X option for ssh connection and test your connection.
           (ex.)
 I tested with the “nautilus”(GUI-based Directory Viewer).
 If you successfully made a connection, the GUI window would appear after the “nautilus” commands.
     * Although you already connected server and local, GUI connection seems to be disconnected from time to time if you continue to connect to the server(or when you do some specific action).
 If the GUI connection is disconnected, you can disconnect from the server and re-connect through ssh again.
         * If your GUI connection is broken, you would see the messages similar to the following.
       (org.gnome.Nautilus:13): Gtk-WARNING **: 05:32:09.276: cannot open display: localhost:10.0
+    * __[FOR Windows User!!]__ In your local machine, you have to install VcXsrv.
+        1. You can install VcXsrv in [***here***](https://sourceforge.net/projects/vcxsrv)
+        2. Search about more detailed information.
+At least, the program's name guide you to the right direction!
 2. Second, you have to make a connection between server and your docker container.
     * [server] Run the following command, and copy the output(if output is multiline, choose just one line or delete others to make single line).
 The output will change when you re-connect to the server.
     ```$ xauth list```